taka41s/Authbasics-with-ruby/README.md

 # * System dependencies
   You can check dependencies at /Gemfile

-#* Postgresql version 12.9
+# * Postgresql version 12.9

 # * Database creation

-  you can check the database settings at config/database.yml
+  You can check the database settings at config/database.yml